opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 There are two types of secrets:

-- **Environment variables** - Environment variables will be available to QGIS while your project jobs are running.
+- **Environment variables** - Environment variables will be available to QGIS while your project's jobs are running.
 - **pgservice connection** - A PostgreSQL/PostGIS connection as defined in the <code>.pg_service.conf</code> configuration file.
 If you use multiple service definitions, you should add multiple secrets for each of them.

 ## Settings